sebasvila/fif/content/posts/restauracio-contrapunt/index.md

 ---

-Let's start by restoring the tailstock, which seems to be in pretty good condition.
-Tailstock is unusual since it is designed in such a way that the barrel remains fully supported despite its position.
+Let's start by refurbishing the tailstock, which seems to be in pretty good condition.
+The tailstock is designed in such a way that its quill remains fully supported despite its position.
 It's a typical construction of some precision machines.
 The tailstock is fixed to the bed using a lever that acts on a cam lock.
-The spindle is locked by  classic crescents.
-The fit of the barrel is very good, especially in the first part of the displacement.
+The quill is locked by a usual half-moon clamps.
+The fit of the quill is very good, especially in the first part of the displacement.
 After fully disassembling it:

 {{< image classes="fig-100 clear"  src="P1030601.JPG" thumbnail-with="75%" >}}

-Once disassembled, some small anomalies are observed.
-There is some wear in the area where the adjusting nuts they rub on their support.
-This is the point where pressure is applied when, for example, it is pressed against the part being machined.
-At the moment we will write this detail on the "pending" list and will address it further.
+Once disassembled, we saw that there is some wear in the spindle screw nuts support.
+This is the bearing surface that gets most of the pressure when working.
+At the moment we will write this detail on the "pending" list and we will address it later.

 We proceed to carefully clean the metal parts.
-We followed the next technique so as not to damage any of the original textures such as roughness of the original machining of the parts:
+We followed the next technique to avoid any damage of the original part textures:

 1. Degreased with equal parts diesel+gasoline mixture.
 2. Cleaning the oxidized surfaces with vinegar (carefully) and the